bmc/brizzled/source/_posts/2012-02-04-generating-a-table-of-contents-in-octopress.markdown

 If you elect to download it and install it locally, copy the appropriate file (e.g., `jquery-1.7.1.min.js`) to your blog's `source/javascripts/`directory.

+You'll also need the [jQuery table of contents plugin][].
+Download it and put it somewhere within your blog's source.
+I stored it in `source/javascripts/jquery.tableofcontents.min.js`.

-Next, modify `source/_includes/custom/head.html` to include a `<script>` tag for jQuery.
-For a local install, use this line:
+Next, modify `source/_includes/custom/head.html` to include `<script>` tags for jQuery and the table of contents plugin.
+For a local install, use this code:

 {% codeblock Add this to source/_includes/custom/head.html lang:html %}
 {% raw %}
 <script src="{{ root_url }}/javascripts/jquery-1.7.1.min.js" type="text/javascript"></script>
+<script src="{{ root_url }}/javascripts/jquery.tableofcontents.min.js" type="text/javascript"></script>
 {% endraw %}
 {% endcodeblock %}

-To use the version of jQuery hosted on Google, use this line:
+If you're using the version of jQuery hosted on Google, use this code:

 {% codeblock jQuery on the Google CDN lang:html %}
 {% raw %}
 <script src="http://ajax.googleapis.com/ajax/libs/jquery/1.7.1/jquery.min.js" type="text/javascript"></script>
+<script src="{{ root_url }}/javascripts/jquery.tableofcontents.min.js" type="text/javascript"></script>
 {% endraw %}
 {% endcodeblock %}